a2stuff/a2d/desktop/README.md

 card") memory can be used from both main and aux, so contain relay routines, resources, and buffers.
 More details below.

+A monolithic source file `desktop.s` is used to assemble the entire target.
+It includes other source files for each of the various segments.

 ## Structure

 ### Loader